clink-app/beautiful-jekyll/_posts/2019-11-04-Heuristic-Evaluation.md

 **Issue #1**: Not an issue

-**Issue #2**: Interaction felt constrained, unable to respond to choices, give reviews, or dismiss items I don't like, report sketchy events
+**Issue #2**: "Interaction felt constrained, unable to respond to choices, give reviews, or dismiss items I don't like, report sketchy events"

+To address this concern, we implemented all additional functionalities in our paper prototype.
+Previously, we had only implemented features directly involved with the execution of our two main tasks.
+We agree that this left functionality far too limited, did not let a user of the paper prototype fully experience the app, and thus did not allow for very comprehensive feedback on the app as a whole.

 ![heuristic_2.jpg]({{site.baseurl}}/img/heuristic_2.jpg)